daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must be able to return to the last location the next time they open the publication.
+#### The user must be able to return to the last location the next time they open the publication

 The saving of the user\'s location must happen automatically, for example when closing the app.
 When reading text-based content it must be